- Current students

 Assistive technology (for example digital recorders, notetaking software)

 Access Advisor support

 Alternative exam arrangements (including extra time, readers/writers, separate rooms)

 You will need to provide us with relevant medical or professional evidence, we will talk you through this when you connect with us.

-Our Access Coordinators can offer one to one support for students that access our service and resources.
-If needed, they can support you in talking to your lecturers and assist you in accessing services and resources.
-If appropriate, they'll partner with you to create a plan which documents the type of support you might need to succeed in your studies.
+We offer one to one support for students.
+If needed, we can support you in talking to your lecturers and assist you in accessing services and learning resources.
+We will partner with you to create a plan which documents the type of support you might need to succeed in your studies.

 Make an appointment to see us

 After making and appointment with us, we’ll let you know what documentation you’ll need to bring with you.
 When we meet, this will be the time for you to share information with us about your impairment.
 We’ll talk about the support that you might need and what we can provide.

 To best meet your needs, we may need to talk with staff and/or external services.
 Before we do that we’ll seek your permission first, and talk through what information we’ll share.
 If you have any concerns about your privacy and confidentiality, then please let us know at the time of your appointment.